 The NES ensure that you have certain minimum conditions of employment.
 These minimum conditions cannot be reduced.

-There are minimum workplace entitlements under the NES:
+The minimum workplace entitlements under the NES are:

 - a maximum standard working week of 38 hours for full-time employees, plus ‘reasonable’ additional hours

 - parental and adoption leave of 12 months (unpaid), with a right to request an additional 12 months

-- 4 weeks paid annual leave each year plus an additional week for certain shift workers (pro rata for part-time employees)
+- 4 weeks of paid annual leave each year plus an additional week for certain shiftworkers (pro rata for part-time employees)

-- 10 days paid sick and carer’s leave each year (pro rata for part-time employees), 2 days paid compassionate leave for each permissible occasion and 2 days unpaid carer’s leave for each permissible occasion
+- 10 days of paid sick and carer’s leave each year (pro rata for part-time employees), 2 days of paid compassionate leave for each permissible occasion and 2 days of unpaid carer’s leave for each permissible occasion

 - community service leave for jury service or activities dealing with certain emergencies or natural disasters.
 This leave is unpaid, except for jury service which is paid for up to 10 days